sdsc/sdsc-summer-institute-2019/3_running_jobs_on_comet/README.md

 ### Monday,  August 5, 2019

-In this tutorial, you will learn how to compile and run jobs on Comet, where to run them, and how to run batch jobs.
-The content below includes recording of the webinar, a PDF verions of PPT presentation, and additional training materials.
+In this tutorial, you will learn how to compile and run jobs on Comet, where to run them, and how to run batch jobs for MPI, OpenMP, and GPU/CUDA examples.

 <a name="top">Available Training Material: